Disclaimer: Dettol hand washes contain salicylic acid, do not use on children under 3 years old.

-- Before eating any food.
+- Before eating any food

 - Before being involved in preparing any food.

-Hand washing, 9 steps to healthy hands
+Hand washing: 9 steps to clean hands

-- Wet hands with clean warm running water
+- Wet hands with clean, warm running water

 - Apply a small amount of soap

-- Rub your palms together, (away from the water)
+- Rub your palms together (away from the water)

 - Rub your fingers and thumbs and bits in between